icterry/ianterry.io/_posts/2020-04-06-pass-the-hcispp-exam.md

 [The Official ISC<sup>2</sup> HCISPP Exam Outline](https://www.isc2.org/-/media/ISC2/Certifications/Exam-Outlines/HCISPP-Exam-Outline.ashx) breaks down the HCISPP exam domains into specific keywords, terms, and concepts.

-This is document for understanding all the topics in which you'll need to demonstrate competence to pass the HCISPP exam.
+This is a great document for understanding all of the topics in which you'll need to demonstrate competence to pass the HCISPP exam.

-I kept this reference close at hand while I studying so I could connect information from my study materials back to the domain to which it was related.
+I kept this reference close at hand while studying.
+This made it easy to connect information from my study materials back to the domain to which it was related.

 For example, if I viewed a video about conducting Security Risk Assessments, I could tie that back to Domain 6 and make sure to cover all the bases on the subject - such as delving deeper into the Risk Management Framework (RMF) as suggested by the exam outline.